Wild Fire, Flat Water

 We suppress wildfire so that we can burn everything else.

 Prairie What if prairie is our ancestor, our true inheritance?
 Or sandstone?
 Or mastodon fossil?
 Or Platte River?
 And why not?
 Beneath our feet the spiral-toothed shark is crushing shells, the waters swell and recede, a history is written in the limestone and shale that set the foundation that grew the grass that drew the plow.
 Beneath our feet wildfires burn and grass grows tall and wild.
 And the soil is alive.
 The memory of this land is long— the cranes have been landing for millennia, flat water carries the whisper of ice and stone.
 We see only a future, near at hand and cold.
 What if we’ve buried our ancestors once and for all— And for what?
 What if we were to see—really see— Little bluestem.
 Prairie gentian.
 Sharp-tailed grouse.
 Missouri goldenrod.
 Leadplant.
 What if we were to really see?

 Chelsea Steinauer-Scudder is a writer based in northern New England.
 As a staff writer for Emergence Magazine, she explores the human relationship to place.
 Her work has been featured in Crannóg Magazine, Inhabiting the Anthropocene, and the EcoTheo Review.
 She is currently writing her first book.

 Studio Airport is Maurits Wouters and Bram Broerse.
-Together with a small team of creatives they run a design practice based in Utrecht, the Netherlands.
-The studio has been recognized with international awards for projects like Hart Island Project (New York), Amsterdam Art Council and Greenpeace International.
+Together with a small team of creatives, they run a design practice based in Utrecht, the Netherlands.
+The studio has been recognized with international awards for projects such as Hart Island Project (New York), Amsterdam Art Council, and Greenpeace International.

 Ben Suliteanu is an aspiring filmmaker specializing in editing and sound design.
 He recently graduated from Stanford University with a bachelor’s degree in Science, Technology, and Society.